Alamor-Media/Epoch-Game/README.md

 # Epoch-Game
-An incremental game inspired by "a dark room", "Kittens", and "Trimps"
+An incremental, text only game inspired by "A Dark Room", "Kittens", and "Trimps", and "Civilization".